-On September 27, the US Department of Health and Human Services released its draft strategic plan for 2018-2022.
+On September 27, 2017, the US Department of Health and Human Services released its draft strategic plan for 2018-2022 and released the finalized version on April 20, 2018.
 It sets out agency objectives for the next four years, but includes several troubling proposals.

 Religiously affiliated contractors and grantees could also use religion as an excuse to ignore laws that bar discrimination in hiring and refuse to hire someone because he or she is the “wrong religion” or is a single mother.

 The plan also threatens women’s access to critical healthcare services including birth control, in vitro fertilization (IVF), and abortion by adopting the religious belief that life begins at conception as a basis for policy.